Welcome from Headteacher, Samantha Steinke-Sanderson:

 St Elizabeth’s maintains as a Roman Catholic School, but we are fully inclusive and welcome children from all faiths or of no religion.
-Religious Education and our Christian ethos is taught by all teachers, and supported by our Centre Chaplain.
+Religious Education and our Christian ethos is taught by all teachers, and supported by our Catholic Ethos Advocate.
 Our Centre chapel is used frequently for Mass and our many prayer rooms give anyone the opportunity for quiet reflection throughout the day.
 If they choose, Children can be prepared to receive their First Holy Communion and the Sacrament of Confirmation.

 Ethos, Aims & Values

 Weekly assemblies form the focus of our Religious Education, with all children being given the opportunity to organise and participate on a regular basis.
 All assemblies begin with the whole school sharing our core value statement: ‘To live and learn as friends together.
 To Share and Give and Love.’